-In this tutorial we will show you how to install Nginx Mainline Version on your Debian 9.
+In this tutorial, we will show you how to install Nginx Mainline Version on your Debian 9.
 For those of you who didn’t know, Nginx has two primary repositories or branches that folks can use to install or update Nginx packages.
 When you install Nginx from Debian default repositories, you’re installing Nginx from the stable repository.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
-The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo’ to the commands to get root privileges.
-I will show you through the step by step installation Nginx on a Debian 9 (Stretch) server.
+The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 Install Nginx on Debian 9 Stretch

 Step 1.
-Before we install any software, it’s important to make sure your system is up to date by running these following apt-get commands in the terminal:
+Before we install any software, it’s important to make sure your system is up to date by running the following

 Step 2.
 Installing Nginx on Debian 9.